Perce Pearce: Career

 Because of the postwar currency restrictions, Pearce could not take his earned salaries overseas; thus, he resided in England.
 Nevertheless, he assisted in developing The Mickey Mouse Club (1955–1959) along with Bill Walsh and Hal Adelquist.
 One of his contributions was the appearance of the puppet Sooty (operated by Harry Corbett) during the series' first two seasons.

 Personal life

 On July 4, 1955, Pearce died at his London home after suffering a heart attack.
-He was survived by his wife and two daughters; one of whom named Anne was married to Stanley Kramer.
+He was survived by his wife and two daughters; one of whom named Anne was married to Stanley Kramer from 1950 to 1963.